jmcnamara/XlsxWriter/dev/docs/source/working_with_macros.rst

 ..
 Note::

-   This step is particulary important for macros created with non-English versions of Excel.
+   This step is particularly important for macros created with non-English versions of Excel.